Peter Dench Spent a Summer Touring Europe to Photograph Shitfaced Brits Abroad

 Where was the rowdiest?

 The most difficult place to shoot was San Antonio, Ibiza, because more people there mix drink and drugs.
 I know how drunk people behave and I know how people on drugs behave, but I can never predict how people who mix both are going to behave.
-I met a group of nine lads from Coventry there who’d taken something and had got through about nine liters of vodka–I couldn’t tell if they wanted to grab my camera, give me a hug, or pull a blade.
+I met a group of nine lads from Coventry there who’d taken something and had got through about nine litres of vodka – I couldn’t tell if they wanted to grab my camera, give me a hug or pull a blade.

 They seemed a lot more naive in Sunny Beach.